Marvin Jones Jr. Player Prop Bets for NFL Week 13 | Jacksonville vs. Los Angeles 12/5/2021

 Matchup vs. Los Angeles

-- Against the Rams, Jones collected 10 receiving yards in one career matchup, 40.5 fewer than his over/under for Sunday's game.
+- Jones put up 10 receiving yards in his only career matchup against the Rams, 40.5 fewer than his over/under for Sunday's game.

-- Jones caught a touchdown pass in that game against the Rams.
+- Jones caught a touchdown pass in that matchup against the Rams.

 - Note: Jones' stats vs. Rams date back to 2016.

-- The 267.3 yards per game the Rams are conceding through the air makes them the NFL's 23rd-ranked pass defense.
+- The 267.3 yards per game the Rams are giving up through the air makes them the NFL's 23rd-ranked pass defense.

-- The Rams' defense is second in the league, conceding 1.3 passing touchdowns per game.
+- At 1.3 passing TDs allowed per game, the Rams defense is ranked second in the league.

 Recent Performances